czue/pegasus-docs/async.md

 the implementation.
 If you prefer not to use HTMX at all, you can change your websocket connection logic to use vanilla JavaScript instead, as shown in the [channels tutorial here](https://channels.readthedocs.io/en/latest/tutorial/part_2.html#add-the-room-view).

+A React-based websocket demo is on the roadmap.

 ## Websocket urls

 Websocket URLs are defined separately from your app's main `urls.py` file.